U.S. regulator says 'flash crash' manipulation hard to detect

 The prevalence of spoofing amid algorithmic trading in general was "very low" and "at the very edges," Ketchum said.
 But it was still done enough that "regulators should care about it," he said.

-CME Group Inc, which owns the Chicago Mercantile Exchange, denied on Wednesday allegations that the futures markets caused the flash crash.
+CME Group Inc (CME.O), which owns the Chicago Mercantile Exchange, denied on Wednesday allegations that the futures markets caused the flash crash.
 CME said it was prohibited by law from releasing any information on Sarao, who owned a seat on the exchange.

 (Additional reporting by Herbert Lash in New York; Editing by Ted Botha)